drew-curley/Optimization/README.md

 mcmc_artificial_data_generators.py

 A Python script for generating artificial donor data.
 Useful for testing, simulation workflows, and rapid experiments without relying on real donor information.
+It assigns Wealth Capcity Score, does not generate.
+OUtput saved as donors_artificial_data_main.csv

 Wealth Capacity Score

 This repository uses a Wealth Capacity Score (WCS) as a unified metric representing a donor’s potential wealth and capacity for large gifts.
 The formula combines key behavioral and financial indicators into a single interpretable score.

+data_generator_fpr_wealth_capacity_score.py

+A Python script for generating artificial donor Wealth Capacity scrore data.
+Useful for testing, simulation workflows, and rapid experiments without relying on real donor information.
+It assigns home values and locations, then generates Wealth Capcity Score.
+Output saved as mcmc_artificial_data_main.csv.

 MCMC Model Versions
 mcmcv1